 Yet sex during pregnancy can be a great time for togetherness, a way for husbands and wives to connect emotionally.
 With no need for contraception, lovemaking can be spontaneous.
 For many, the stress of trying to conceive has been eliminated, enhancing their lovemaking even further.
 Don’t worry about your size, just approach your lovemaking with a sense of humor (not to mention a sense of adventure, since you’ll need to be inventive with your lovemaking positions).

-To the disappointment of many couples, though, some doctors recommend abstaining from sex during the last trimester since the female orgasm can sometimes increase uterine activity, prompting preterm labor.
-In addition, semen contains prostaglandin, which can stimulate vaginal contractions.
-Be sure to discuss your concerns about sexual activity with your doctor.
+To the disappointment of many couples, though, some doctors recommend abstaining from sex during the last trimester since the female activity can sometimes increase uterine activity, prompting preterm labor, as it contains prostaglandin, which can stimulate contractions.

 When to Leave Work